pulp/pulpcore/docs/plugins/plugin-writer/concepts/subclassing/viewsets.rst

 in order to fill database fields of the content type like "name", "version", etc. This part of validation is only called in the task context.

+If the uploaded content does not need to be stored, plugin writers may derive from the class ``NoArtifactContentUploadViewSet``.
+Again, the same analogy applies to this workflow.
+To use this ViewSet, the associated serializer should also subclass ``NoArtifactContentUploadSerializer``.
+Note that by using the aforesaid Serializer and ViewSet, Pulp still loads content of an uploaded file, if any, to a temporary Artifact.
+But the Artifact is going to be removed by the end of a created task.

 If any additional context needs to be passed from the ViewSet to the creation task, the ``get_deferred_context`` method of the ViewSet might be overwritten.
 It's return value will then be available as ``self.context`` in the Serializer.